swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

     Create a new issue by going to the **Issues** section from the top header of your GitHub repository.
 Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
-In this guide, we will name the issue _Demonstrate chapter 9_.
+In this guide, we will name the issue _Demonstrate model evolution tracking_.
 Create the issue by selecting **Submit new issue**.

 === ":simple-gitlab: GitLab"

     Create a new issue by going to the **Issues** section from the left sidebar of your GitLab project.
 Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
-In this guide, we will name the issue _Demonstrate chapter 9_.
+In this guide, we will name the issue _Demonstrate model evolution tracking_.
 Create the issue by selecting **Submit new issue**.

 ### Create a branch for the issue